Marc-Harony/Marc-Harony/README.md

 - I'm currently in my 3rd year of post-graduate studies in IT networks and telecommunications 🎓
 - I spent a year studying at TUDublin 📚

-## Programming
+## Computing

 - I have experience with several programming languages, including JS, Java, C, and Python 🖥️
 - I'm a big fan of Linux 🐧, and I find bash scripts easy to work with 💻
-- I know HTML/CSS, but I'm not very good at design.
-I can follow the rules, but I struggle to come up with a design for a website 🌐
+- I also know how to use Docker 🐳, as I've worked on several projects for the company I'm currently working at.

 ## Work